 This is the most robust method for creating a new variable with the additional code.
 You call the original variable and manually set the order of the categories using the factor() function.
 Note that if a new category comes in for the original variable that is not listed in the hardcoded list of categories, it will appear blank in the data until it is added.

-- In the Data Sets tree, hover over a variable and click + > Custom Code > R - Numeric.
+- In the Data Sources tree, hover over a variable and click + > Custom Code > R - Numeric.

-- Paste in the following code in the R CODE box in the object inspector and edit to your needs:
+- Paste in the following code in the R Code editor and edit to your needs:

 #get original variable